-As the L-RAD manager, Janai helps Greatheart approach inclusive leadership from a scientist-practitioner perspective: developing practices grounded in research and translated for application in the workplace.
+As the Director of L-RAD, Janai helps Greatheart approach inclusive leadership from a scientist-practitioner perspective: developing practices grounded in research and translated for application in the workplace.
 She brings with her nine years of experience working cross-culturally in China in various contexts including: education, publishing, communications and graphic design.

 How does D&I relate to you personally?